smwasya/smwasya/README.md

-### Hi there
-My name is Samuel Mwasya, a vibrant data geek who would like to actively venture into biological computation.
+My name is Samuel Mwasya, a vibrant data geek who would like to actively venture into bioinformatics.

  ## Vision
  To become a vibrant bioinformatician dealing with biological models of prediction.